-- Unsatisfactory the absence of significant evidence of effectiveness in service based on indicators previously described. - Needs Improvement minimal evidence of effectiveness in service based on indicators previously described.
+- Unsatisfactory the absence of significant evidence of effectiveness in service based on indicators described in 5.8. - Needs Improvement minimal evidence of effectiveness in service based on indicators described in 5.8.
 Individuals receiving this rating typically have limited involvement with the respective unit and an absence of extra unit service.
-Criteria may depend on the rank and stage of the faculty member. - Satisfactory adequate evidence of effectiveness in service based on indicators previously described.
-Those in this category will have involvement in local service appropriate for their career stage and time assignment and often will have evidence of national service, again, taking into account the career stage and time assignment. - Exemplary strong evidence of both effectiveness and excellence in service based on indicators previously described.
+Criteria may depend on the rank and stage of the faculty member. - Satisfactory adequate evidence of effectiveness in service based on indicators described in 5.8.
+Those in this category will have involvement in local service appropriate for their career stage and time assignment and often will have evidence of national service, again, taking into account the career stage and time assignment. - Exemplary strong evidence of both effectiveness and excellence in service based on indicators described in 5.7.
 Faculty in this category will successfully engage in impactful local service activities such as chairing committees, partaking in significant administrative duties, and/or leading mentorship and outreach efforts.
-Prominent national level service in professional organizations (e.g., officer or chair) would be typical.

-Most Meritorious - those receiving the most meritorious rating would have nearly all the attributes of an exemplary faculty member based on indicators previously described.
-These faculty members would be nationally or internationally recognized for service through their leadership, receipt of service awards, and/or solicited involvement in prominent professional organizations.
+Prominent national level service in professional organizations would be typical. - Most Meritorious those receiving the most meritorious rating would have all the attributes of an exemplary faculty member based on indicators described in 5.7.
+These faculty members would be nationally recognized for service through their leadership, receipt of service awards, and solicited involvement in prominent professional organizations.